 Another important benchmark is knowing how much labor it costs to serve each cover.
 Total labor dollars includes regular and over-time hours.
 It may or may not include salaried staff (see note above).
 Since over-time labor is more expensive than regular-time labor it has a direct negative impact upon this calculation.

 When reviewing your P&L numbers this benchmark can help identify these possible issues:

 What is your “skeleton crew” size?

 The skeleton crew is the minimum number of staff needed to serve the anticipated number of covers.
 If it takes 3 cooks, 3 servers, 1 busser and a host to successfully run a shift on a slow day then this is your skeleton crew.
 Perhaps they consistently handle 90 to 120 covers successfully, but if you only do 80 then cutting staff to improve your productivity may have a negative impact on your customer service and therefore on your business.
-Most operations will have several skeleton crew scenarios, such as minimum staff needed for a slow shift, and minimum needed for a busy shift.
+Most operations will have several skeleton crew scenarios, such as minimum staff needed for a slow shift, and the minimum needed for a busy shift.

 In a nutshell, all productivity numbers directly relate to either total covers or total sales.
 Increasing covers or sales will immediately improve your productivity numbers (assuming that you used the same amount of labor).
 Adding additional covers is difficult.
 But increasing the total sales is manageable simply by good menu engineering and having the servers upsell.
 And if they upsell on the menu items with the best margin then you beat the productivity game while simultaneously adding increased revenue to the bottom line.